Lambda-lookdown model with selection: Fixation and non-fixation in the -W-F SDE

 We suppose now that $T_1=\infty$, which implies that $K_t\rightarrow \infty$ as $t\rightarrow \infty$, as already noted in section 2.2.2.
 In other words, if $T_1=\infty$, then the allele $B$ does not fixate in the population.
 Let

 Such an $n_0$ exists because since $\Lambda \in$ \textbf{CDI}, $\int_{0}^{1}p\nu(dp)=+\infty$, hence by Lemma \ref{lim}, we have $\lim_{n\rightarrow \infty}n^{-1}\phi(n)=+\infty$.

-We define a ``$b$--population'' $\{N_t,\ t\ge0\}$, which again starts from a unique ancestor sitting on level 1.
-The main difference now is that each individual dies at rate $\alpha$.
+We define a ``$b$--population'' $\{Y_t,\ t\ge0\}$, which again starts from a unique ancestor sitting on level 1.
+The novelty is that now each individual dies at rate $\alpha$.
 It then may happen that the ``$b$--population'' gets empty.
 In that case, we immediately start afresh with a new unique ancestor sitting at level 1.
 The fact that eventually the ``$b$--population'' grows and become larger than any $N$ is a consequence of the fact that $K_t\rightarrow \infty$ as $t\rightarrow \infty$.

-Note that the process describing the number of ancestors of the present individuals in that population is now a jump--Markov process with generator $Q$ given by
+Note that the process describing the number of ancestors of the present individuals in that population is now a jump--Markov process with generator $Q_\alpha$ given by